Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 ## Code-gen templates

 Once the code-gen data source(s) have been defined, one or more templates will be required to drive the artefact output.
-These [templates](../../docs/Template-structure.md) are defined using XML - these have some basic language / logic capabilities to enable rich code generation output.
+These templates are defined using [Handlebars](https://handlebarsjs.com/guide/) and its syntax, or more specifically [Handlebars.Net](https://github.com/Handlebars-Net/Handlebars.Net).

+Additionally, _Handlebars_ has been [extended](./Generators/HandlebarsHelpers.cs) to add additional capabilities beyond what is available natively to enable the required generated output.

 The _Beef_ standard templates can be found [here](./Templates).